-(7) Daily Demand by Customer Class using the Day-After forecast with a three-day posting lag.
+(8) Daily Demand by Customer Class using the Day-After forecast with a three-day posting lag.

-(19) Balance of Cash-In/Out gas in storage

-(20) Prior month imbalances not cleared
+(9) Balance of Cash-In/Out gas in storage and Prior month imbalances not cleared on a monthly basis.

-(21) Sum of the changes in pipeline inventory (Line Pack) and current month imbalance gas by customer class (3-day lag)
+(10) Cumulative Sum of the changes in pipeline inventory (Line Pack).

 e.
-PG&E will maintain records of Core Procument’s daily injection and withdrawal and daily storage inventory levels.
+PG&E will maintain records of daily injection and withdrawal and daily storage inventory levels for all storage accounts.

 f.
-PG&E will provide the Settlement Parties with quarterly data reports pertaining to the number and causes of each customer-specific and system-wide OFO, EFO, and “trimming” occasion (“Event”) within the past three (3) months.
-PG&E will make these quarterly data reports available to Settlement Parties in an appropriate electronic and printed format.
-PG&E will provide the first data report three (3) months after the Effective Date of this Settlement.
+PG&E will post a quarterly OFO report on its Pipe Ranger Web site pertaining to the number and causes of each customer-specific and system-wide OFO, EFO, and “trimming” occasion (“Event”) within the prior three (3) months.
+PG&E will post this report within 30 days after the close of the calendar quarter.
+The first OFO report may cover less than three months of operation under this Agreement.

+These quarterly OFO reports will show the sources of system imbalance for each of the three (3) days prior to an Event, as follows:

-These quarterly data reports will contain the total imbalance (cumulative and operating identified separately) and gas scheduled for each entity responsible for managing imbalances as specified in C.3.b.(3) for each of the three (3) days prior to an Event.
-Each such entity will be identified by a new and unique numerical identifier with customer class designation.
-The report will also identify by customer class and numeric designation (not customer name) entities which have significantly contributed to each system-wide OFO.
-PG&E will also identify any proposed changes to any OFO and balancing procedures and/or methodology addressed in this Settlement.
+Imbalance and gas scheduled for each entity responsible for managing imbalances as specified in C.3.b.(3).
+For Core Procurement Groups, the supply will be compared to their Determined Usage, which is the Cumulative Imbalance (except for OFO days when the 24-hour forecast will be used).
+Each such entity will be identified by a new and unique numerical identifier and not by name.

+Pipeline Imbalances.

+Net Market Center Imbalances for the aggregate of parking, lending and storage services.

+Pipeline balancing provided by allocated storage.

+Beginning, ending and change in pipeline inventory.

+Any proposed changes to any OFO and balancing procedures and/or methodology addressed in this Settlement.

 g.
-PG&E will also provide other agreed upon information requested by the Settlement Parties that pertains to customer specific and system-wide OFOs, EFOs and “trimming.”

-f.
-The Settlement Parties have not reached agreement as to whether the operational information presented completely provides the information needed for the market to analyze the status of PG&E’s pipeline balancing service, to anticipate OFOs and to take corrective action to maintain a balance between supply and demand.
-However, the Settlement Parties are willing to agree to the current OFO Settlement, reserving their rights to seek further information in the second phase of this proceeding.
+The Settlement Parties agree that for a period beginning with the date this Settlement is filed with the CPUC and continuing until twelve (12) months after the effective date of this Settlement, the operational information provided herein is the information needed for the market to analyze the status of PG&E’s pipeline balancing service, to anticipate OFOs, and to take corrective action to maintain a balance between supply and demand.
+During this period, PG&E need not provide additional data to meet these goals or to identify data by customer class, or in a form which may allow market participants to discern the market position of a single customer.
+Once this period expires, the Settlement Parties reserve their rights to bring to the Forum requests for further information, and agree to engage in good faith efforts to resolve such requests.

-g.
+h.
 No tariff changes are needed to revise the operational information provided.

 2. Pipeline Inventory Limits